lauralola/adoption_form_response/README.md

 ## Features
 #### Initial welcome screen and user-name input
 The inital welcome asks for a username to be entered and describes the correct input needed for this.
 It must be between 2 and 15 letters with only letters used.
 If a user enters anything not conforming with this an alert is raised and they are asked to enter correct name.
 Once a name that conforms with the requirements is entered, this is checked against a record of login sheet.
+The user input is all changed to lower case to ensure that no matter if capitals used or not this will still be recognised.

 If the user is already registered access is granted to the program.
 If th user is a new user they are asked if they have permission to access records.
 Again a yes or no is required so any other imputs raise an alert to the user.
 If the user answers yes their name is recorded to the sheet and they are granted access.
 If the user answers no they are returned to the welcome page.

 ####  Menu